The page has been translated by Gen AI.

 4. Use a Load Balancer or asynchronous messaging to decouple requests and responses (decoupling).

-The figure below is an example of an architecture that decouples the web and application layers using a Load Balancer.
+The figure below shows an example architecture that decouples the web and application layers using a Load Balancer.

-If you directly connect the web server and the application server, the dependency between components increases, making it difficult to implement scalability such as auto-scaling.
+If the web server and application server are directly connected, the dependency between components increases, making it difficult to implement scalability features such as auto-scaling.

-Accordingly, by placing a Load Balancer in the middle, we reduced the dependency between the web and the application, and improved the scalability of the entire system.
+Accordingly, by placing a Load Balancer in the middle, we reduced the dependency between the web and the application and improved the overall system scalability.

 Diagram